 - Elementary education

 The Master of Arts in Teaching (MAT) degree in San Diego may appeal to teachers who want to develop pedagogical strategies and proficiencies or build their content expertise.
 Some MAT degrees provide a path to initial certification and are intended for career switchers who already have an undergraduate degree in another subject.
 Master of Arts in Teaching programs usually include a focus area (e.g. elementary, middle, or secondary education) and an academic content (e.g. mathematics or English).

 Master in General Education

-Some Masters programs in education focus on a specialty area.
+Some Masters programs in education in San Diego focus on a specialty area.
 In a General Education Masters Degree program, even though the format of each program may differ between education schools, the courses typically focus on general pedagogy.
 Some of the courses that students may take could include:

 - The art and science of teaching

 - Classroom management

 On-Campus, Hybrid or Online Masters in Education?